maxwtrumpet/LASER/doc/MiCRO-ANT.md

 Functions:

-* `PlaySound(string file, float volume, bool loops)`: Play the sound from the given file (extension included, assuming it is located in the audio folder) with the given volume and given loop status.
-This is not spatial audio and will sound the same everywhere.
+* `PlaySound(string file, float volume, bool loops, bool persists)`: Play the sound from the given file (extension included, assuming it is located in the audio folder) with the given volume and given loop status. `persists`, when true, allows the sound to continue playing between scenes, This is not spatial audio and will sound the same everywhere.
 Returns an integer indicating which channel the sound is being played on.
 * `Play3DSound(string file, float volume, bool loops, Vector3 position, Vector3 velocity)`: Play the sound from the given file (extension included, assuming it is located in the audio folder) with the given volume and given loop status.
 This is spatial audio, and the position and velocity are initialized to the given values.
 Returns an integer indicating which channel the sound is being played on.
 * `StopSound(int channel)`: Stops the sound being played on the given channel, if there one.
 * `IsChannelLive(int channel)`: Returns a bool indicating whether or not there is a sound currently playing on the given channel.